roushan5mishra/HackerRank_Python/README.md

 # HackerRank_Python
-This repository consists of few of the HackerRank Python challenges which I have solved.
+This repository consists of few of the HackerRank Python and algorithm challenges which I have solved.